kostafey/ejc-sql/README.md

 If your `org-mode` buffer connected via `ejc-connect`, any time you run
 <kbd>C-c '</kbd> (`org-edit-special`) for code snippets, you will get new
 buffer with this minor-mode (`ejc-sql-mode`) and all connection-related data.
-So, you can operate inside it like in ordinary `sql-mode` buffer, witch is already connected to database.
+So, you can operate inside it like in ordinary `sql-mode` buffer, which is already connected to the database.

 You can use both `ejc-sql` and `org-mode` original `org-babel` execution engine simultaneously in one buffer.